 Flying to Walt Disney World: Planning & Arrival Tips

-1. Check all your airport and airline options.
+1. Check all your airport options.

 Traveling to Walt Disney World is always better when you’ve gotten a good airfare deal to Orlando.
 To do that, you need to know the full range of air travel options available to you.

-Orlando has a second smaller airport, Sanford International (SFB), that could work.
-It’s only served by a few minor airlines (most notably low cost carrier Allegiant as well as quite a few charters).
-There’s no Magical Express transportation, but deals do pop up.
+Orlando has a second smaller airport, Sanford International (SFB), that could work for Disney trips.
+It’s only served by a few minor airlines – most notably low cost carrier Allegiant as well as quite a few charters.
+It’s a longer drive to Disney World – about 45 minutes instead of the 20 minutes from MCO.
 Another option is Tampa International Airport (TPA), which is only about 1 1/2 hours away.

-2. Prepare your kids (and yourself) for flying.
+3. Prepare your kids (and yourself) for flying.

 But never fear!
-With a little preparation, the vast majority of kids do quite well.
+With a little preparation, the vast majority of kids do quite well with air travel.
 If you think your child might be a nervous flyer, read a book or two about flying and talk about what they will see and experience.

 As a flying parent, I can’t stress enough how important it is for you to be prepared, especially if you have younger kids.
 This means having the equipment and supplies you need to make flying with kids a success.
 Pack plenty of snacks and entertainment (electronic as well as old-fashioned tech free options).
-I have dozens of posts that cover all aspects of flying with kids so give a few of these a read:
+I have dozens of posts on this site that cover all aspects of flying with kids so give a few of these a read: